mjdamgaard/UP-Web-Project/new_readme_draft.md

 * *Are you tired of platforms whose algorithms always tries to funnel you into a dopamine loop?*
 * *Are you tired of rude comments and posts not being sufficiently suppressed, and of misinformation and inappropriate content not being sufficiently moderated?*
+* *Are you tired of search results being dominated by paid-for entires, rather than just showing you the things that are actually the most relevant for you?*
 * *Are you tired of AI slop and clickbait?*
 * *Are you tired of your data being sold to third parties, or of the lack of transparency in this regard?*
 * *Are you tired of ads that just keep increasing in volume?*
-* *Or are you tired updates in general that makes things worse for you as a user?*
+* *Or are you tired of updates in general that make things worse for you as a user?*

 With a user-programmable platform, you do not need to worry about any of these problems.
 Here the users are in complete control over what apps and what algorithms they use, and are free to modify and extend them however they want.